catalina17/academic-website/content/authors/admin/_index.md

   url: "http://www.cam.ac.uk"

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on learning from complex-structured data in multimodal and relational settings.
+bio: My research focuses on learning representations of the world via multimodal and relational mechanisms.

 interests:
 - Cross-Modal Learning